Discrete-Time Dynamical Systems

 The system-dynamics approach to social-science modeling and simulation gained popularity in the 1950s.
 In system-dynamics models, aggregate outcomes result from the dynamic interplay of aggregate quantities.
 The model dynamics result from the interplay of aggregative stock variables and flow variables.

 For example, in a model of human disease transmission, the stock variables might include the number of susceptible individuals, the number of infected and infectious individuals, and the number recovered and immune individuals.
 The magnitudes of these variables can be measured at any point in time without reference to the passage of time.
 The rates of change of these stocks are flow variables, which must reference a (real or virtual) period of time.
-As another example, the total population is a stock variable in a simple model of population growth, while the annual population growth is a flow variable.
+As another example, the total population is a stock variable in a simple model of population growth, while the annual rate of population growth is a flow variable.

 A system-dynamics model characterizes how the overall behavior of a system is determined by the feedback between the stocks and flows in the system.
-In an infectious disease model, when the number of infectious individuals and the number of susceptible individuals are both large, then we expect a high rate of flow from the susceptible group to the infectious group.
+In an infectious disease model, if the number of infectious individuals and the number of susceptible individuals are both large, then we expect a high rate of flow from the susceptible group to the infectious group.
 In a population growth model, there may be feedback from the level of the population to the size of its change.
 Dynamic interactions between the stocks and flows determine the evolution of the system.

 Mathematical versus Computational Implementations

 A system-dynamics model is typically implemented as a collection of computational functions that characterize these stock-flow interactions.
 However, other implementations are possible.
 For example, very simple models are amenable to exact mathematical solution.
-The population model of this lecture is in this class.
+The population model of this chapter is in this class.
 Such models are pedagogically useful, since the exact correspondence between the mathematical model and the simulation model permits an easy comparison between the simulation results and the mathematical solution.
 This provides helpful guidance to simulation novices, who can readily check the validity of their computational implementation.

 MONIAC

-The MONIAC is very early example of a system-dynamics simulation model.
+The MONIAC is very early example of a system-dynamics simulation model in the social sciences.
 It is a computational implementation of a macroeconomic model of the UK that was popular in the 1940s.
 Water levels represent stock variables (such as the money supply), and water flow rates represent flow variables (such as the rate of government expenditure).
 Phillips used this model to simulate the macroeconomic effects of changes in monetary and fiscal policy.
 The simulations also illustrated the importance of coordinating monetary and fiscal policy.
 These simulations were fundamentally dynamical: hydrological interactions evolved over time, and the full effects of policy changes emerged gradually.

 Photograph of Bill Phillips with a MONIAC.